Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 getBatchString('batch-123');
 ```

-In the above example, you can see that we can use `typeof` to determine which one of the two it is.
+In the above example, you can see that we can use `typeof` to determine which one of the two is.

 In the case of a number, we prefix it with a string.
 Otherwise, we return the string.